 These are the top things to do in Valencia for tourists.
 For offline navigation, download this Valencia Tourist Map.
 Also, don’t forget to check out our 2-day Valanecia itinerary.

 Even if you’re not religious, you’ve probably heard about the ‘Holy Grail.’
 The Holy Grail is a chalice, or cup, that Jesus reportedly drank from at the Last Supper.

 It’s a Christian relic that has entered popular culture in big ways.
-In the 1989 movie Indiana Jones and the Last Crusade, Jones goes on a quest to find the Holy Grail.
+In the 1989 movie Indiana Jones and the Last Crusade, Jones quests to find the Holy Grail.

-You can do like Jones did, and go on your own quest to find the legendary Holy Grail.
+You can do as Jones did and go on your own quest to find the legendary Holy Grail.
 It’s reported to reside at the Valencia Cathedral.

 The Valencia Cathedral is one of the most beautiful places in Valencia.
-Having roots as far back as the 13th Century, this stunning Cathedral is essentially a museum for 15th Century paintings.
+As far back as the 13th Century, this stunning Cathedral is essentially a museum for 15th Century paintings.